 Here are the most common advantages that it offers:

 Rockwool Insulation Factors

-- Soundproof – while not entirely soundproof, rockwool insulation does do a fairly good job of deafening sounds.
-So when used in walls and ceilings, it can reduce the sound transfer between the indoors and outdoors.
+- Soundproof – it’s a great noise muffler.
+When used in walls and ceilings, it can reduce the sound transfer between the indoors and outdoors.

 Where To Put Rockwool Insulation

 The great thing about rockwool is how you can install it in the same places as fiberglass.